-Under this 5-year contract with an expected cumulative budget of $30 million, the NEHRP Consultants Joint Venture will conduct a broad problem-focused research, knowledge development, synthesis, and technology transfer program for NIST, lead federal agency for NEHRP.
-The purpose of the NIST contract is to develop a partnership with practitioners and research institutions that will be used to implement the program, which follows a “roadmap” prepared by ATC for NIST in 2003 and published in the ATC-57 Report, "The Missing Piece: Improving Seismic Design and Construction Practices."
+Under this 5-year contract with a cumulative budget of $30 million, the NEHRP Consultants Joint Venture conducted a broad problem-focused research, knowledge development, synthesis, and technology transfer program for NIST, lead federal agency for NEHRP.
+The purpose of the NIST contract was to develop a partnership with practitioners and research institutions that will be used to implement the program, which follows a “roadmap” prepared by ATC for NIST in 2003 and published in the ATC-57 Report, "The Missing Piece: Improving Seismic Design and Construction Practices."

-Through a series of specific NIST task orders, the NEHRP Consultants Joint Venture will be tasked to use its structural engineering, earthquake science, and earthquake engineering experience and expertise in the following areas:
+Through a series of specific NIST task orders, the NEHRP Consultants Joint Venture was tasked to use its structural engineering, earthquake science, and earthquake engineering experience and expertise in the following areas:

 1. Provide technical support for the seismic and structural engineering practice and National model building code development process.